pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-The example below defines an event sourced aggregate `World` that will trigger an aggregate event named `Created` when the class is called.
-The `World` class has a method `make_it_so()` that triggers an aggregate event named `SomethingHappened` when it is called.
+The example below defines an event sourced aggregate `World`.
+An aggregate event named `Created` will be triggered when the class is called.
+The `World` class has a method `make_it_so()` which triggers an aggregate event named `SomethingHappened` when it is called.

 ```python